New to Sly Flourish? Start Here!

-If you'd rather watch a video on this topic, you can watch my youtube video on running Descent into Avernus Chapter 2.
+If you'd rather watch videos, you can watch my entire Descent into Avernus Youtube Playlist.

 In previous articles I described this tip but will do so again because it's the best way to make sure your players have a clear motivation to play through this motivation.